-- (a) Assess the immediate situation and take reasonable steps to maintain operative control of the incident, to include public sheltering and containment of the incident. - (b) Obtain, explore and analyze sources of intelligence and known information regarding the circumstances, location and suspect involved in the incident. - (c) Attempt to attain a tactical advantage over the suspect by reducing, preventing or eliminating any known or perceived threat. - (d) Attempt, if feasible and based upon the suspect's actions and danger to others, a negotiated surrender of the suspect and release of the hostages.
+- (a) Assess the immediate situation and take reasonable steps to maintain operative control of the incident. - (b) Obtain, explore and analyze sources of intelligence and known information regarding the circumstances, location and suspect involved in the incident. - (c) Attempt to attain a tactical advantage over the suspect by reducing, preventing or eliminating any known or perceived threat. - (d) Attempt, if feasible and based upon the suspect's actions and danger to others, a negotiated surrender of the suspect and release of the hostages.